-- 301. Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools.
+301. Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools.
 This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
 In addition, further checks as appropriate should be made so that any relevant events that occurred outside the UK can be considered.
-Following the UK's exit from the EU, schools should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world. - 302.
-These checks could include, where available: - a. criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - b. obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+Following the UK's exit from the EU, schools should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.

+302. These checks could include, where available:

+a. criminal records checks for overseas applicants - Home Office guidance can be found on GOV.UK; and for teaching positions b. obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
 Applicants can find contact details of regulatory bodies in the EU/EEA and Switzerland on the Regulated Professions database.

-Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body. - 303.
-In addition, we check whether individuals from countries in the European Economic Area (EEA) who will be carrying out teaching work are subject to a sanction or restriction imposed by another EEA professional regulating authority for teachers, using the NCTL Teacher Services system. - 304.
-As to checks for prohibition from management (Section 128 direction), all Governors, all members of the Senior Leadership Team and all teachers who are subject leaders are included.
+303. In addition, we check whether individuals from countries in the European Economic Area (EEA) who will be carrying out teaching work are subject to a sanction or restriction imposed by another EEA professional regulating authority for teachers, using the NCTL Teacher Services system.

+304. As to checks for prohibition from management (Section 128 direction), all Governors, all members of the Senior Leadership Team and all teachers who are subject leaders are included.
 Independent schools must check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State.
-An individual who is subject to a section 128 direction is unable to take up a management position in an independent school as an employee; be a trustee; a governor or member of a proprietor body of an independent school; or, be a governor on any governing body in an independent school that retains or has been delegated any management responsibilities. - 305.
-Prohibition from management checks (Section 128 direction) are required when appointing into management positions, either from outside the School or by internal promotion.
-This can be checked for within a DBS check if 'children's workforce independent schools' is specified in the application for the check. - 306.
-A change in the law means that Disqualification by Association will only apply on domestic premises, not in schools.
+An individual who is subject to a section 128 direction is unable to take up a management position in an independent school as an employee; be a trustee; a governor or member of a proprietor body of an independent school; or, be a governor on any governing body in an independent school that retains or has been delegated any management responsibilities.

+305. Prohibition from management checks (Section 128 direction) are required when appointing into management positions, either from outside the School or by internal promotion.
+This can be checked for within a DBS check if 'children's workforce independent schools' is specified in the application for the check.

+306. A change in the law means that Disqualification by Association will only apply on domestic premises, not in schools.
 Childcare practitioners will no longer be disqualified from providing or working in non-domestic childcare settings because someone who lives or works in their household is disqualified.
-Schools no longer have to establish whether a member of staff providing, or employed to work in, childcare is disqualified by association and must no longer ask about the cautions or convictions of someone living or working in their household. - 307.
-Also in any interview, at least one of the panel will be trained as a result of completing relevant on-line or face to face safer recruitment training.
-On 15/02/21 Mrs J Hollinshead successfully completed the safer recruitment in education online course by NSPCC TrainingAny gaps in employment will be checked against references and any discrepancies taken up with the candidate.
+Schools no longer have to establish whether a member of staff providing, or employed to work in, childcare is disqualified by association and must no longer ask about the cautions or convictions of someone living or working in their household.

+307. Also in any interview, at least one of the panel will be trained as a result of completing relevant on-line or face to face safer recruitment training.
+Any gaps in employment will be checked against references and any discrepancies taken up with the candidate.
 References not received in good time before interview will be chased by telephone and alternative referees approached if needed.
-If a reference is taken over the phone, detailed notes are taken and, dated and signed.
+If a reference is taken over the phone, detailed notes are taken and dated and signed.